-1 (vi) National Wetland Inventory maps; and

-2 (vii) WDFW Priority Habitats and Species maps.
+- (vi) National Wetland Inventory maps; and - WDFW Priority Habitats and Species maps. (vii)

-3 4 29.01.510 General Pro ovisions
+29.01.510 General Provisions

-5 6 7 8 (1) Authorizations Required.
-Prior to fulfilling the requirements of this section, the City shall not grant any approval or permission to alter the condition of any lawater or vegetation, or to construct or alter any structure or improvement including, but not limited to, the following:
+- (1) Authorizations Required.
+Prior to fulfilling the requirements of this section, the City shall not grant any approval or permission to alter the condition of any land, water or vegetation, or to construct or alter any structure or improvement including, but not limited to, the following:

-9 (a) Build ling Permit;
+- Building Permit; (a)

-10 (b) Speci ial Use Permit;
+- (b) Special Use Permit;

-11 (c) Shore eline Special Use Permit;
+- (c) Shoreline Special Use Permit;

-12 (d) Shore eline Substantial Development Permit;
+- (d) Shoreline Substantial Development Permit;

-13 (e) Shore eline Variance Permit;
+- Shoreline Variance Permit; (e)

-14 (f) Bind ing Site Plan;
+- (f) Binding Site Plan;

-15 (g) Short Subdivision;
+- (g) Short Subdivision;

-16 (h) Subd ivision;
+- (h) Subdivision;

-17 (i) Zonii ng Variance Permit;
+- (i) Zoning Variance Permit;

-18 (j) Rezo ne; or
+- (j) Rezone; or

-19 20 ' ' other adopted permit or required approval not expressly exempted by ection
+- (k) Any other adopted permit or required approval not expressly exempted by this section

-21 (2) Jurisdiction:
+(2) Jurisdiction:

-22 23 24 25 26 struct apply gove section shall apply to all lands, all land uses and development and all tures and facilities in City's shoreline jurisdiction.
-This section shall to every person, individual, firm, partnership, corporation, rnmental agency or other entity that owns, leases, or administers land in the City's shoreline jurisdiction.

-27 28 section provides regulations for land use and development in and ent to critical areas within the City's shoreline jurisdiction.
+- (a) This section shall apply to all lands, all land uses and development and all structures and facilities in City's shoreline jurisdiction-.
+This section shall apply to every person, individual, firm, partnership, corporation, governmental agency or other entity that owns, leases, or administers land within the City's shoreline jurisdiction. - (b) This section provides regulations for land use and development in and adjacent to critical areas within the City's shoreline jurisdiction.